A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Sequential Global Localization

-Section~\ref{sec:single} reviews related single-shot global localization approaches that take a single LiDAR scan or point cloud as the input.
-LiDAR sensor provides high-frequency point measurements, and sequential point clouds can be obtained when the robot travels a distance.
+Section~\ref{sec:single} reviews related single-shot global localization approaches that take a single LiDAR point cloud as the input.
+As previously analyzed in Section~\ref{sec:problem}, the map size $\left| \mathbf{M} \right|$ is generally much larger than the size of single point cloud $\left| \mathbf{z}_t \right|$, while the single-shot global localization methods can not guarantee the localization success in challenging scenes.
+On the other hand, LiDAR sensor provides high-frequency point measurements, and sequential point clouds can be obtained when the robot travels a distance.
+Thus taking multiple measurements $\mathbf{Z}_{t} \triangleq \left\{ \mathbf{z}_{k=1}, \cdots \mathbf{z}_t\right\}$ could enhance the global localization performance choice with robot moving.
 This section reviews methods that use sequential LiDAR inputs for global pose estimation.
-Note that certain single-shot methods in Section~\ref{sec:single} can be integrated as a front-end matching in frameworks of this section.
+Note that place retrieval methods in Section~\ref{sec:single} can be integrated as a front-end matching in frameworks of this section.

-Sequential global localization can be divided into two categories determined by its map and output poses.
-One is \textit{sequential place matching} on keyframe-based submaps and the other is \textit{sequential-metric global localization} on metric maps.
-The former provides a retrieved place as a localization result, the latter outputs an accurate pose on a metric map.
-Both of them can enhance the capability of robot global localization compared with single-shot global localization.
+Sequential global localization can be divided into two categories determined by its map and the use of place recognition and pose estimation.
+One is \textit{sequential place matching} on keyframe-based submaps and the other is \textit{sequential metric global localization} on metric maps.
+The former provides a retrieved place as a localization result and is performed on keyframe-based submaps.
+The latter estimates an accurate pose on a metric map and is generally based on a global metric map.
+In addition, sequential metric localization generally requires a state estimator at the back end to track non-global localization results.
+A graphical illustration is presented in Figure~\ref{fig:seq-global}.

-Inspired by the organization of State Estimation for Robotics ~\cite{barfoot2017state}, we consider that sequential-based approaches can also be classified into two categories: \emph{recursive} and \emph{batch} methods.
-The difference is how to handle sequential information for global pose estimation: r.
-Recursive methods estimate the pose under Bayesian filtering or similar techniques; batch methods handle a batch of information at multiple timestamps.
-We will also talk about this taxonomy in the following two subsections.
+As analyzed in Section~\ref{sec:problem}, we consider that sequential-based approaches can also be classified into two categories: \emph{batch processing} and \emph{recursive filtering}.
+The difference is how to handle sequential information for global pose estimation: batch methods handle a batch of information to estimate the entire robot trajectory via retrieval or optimization (Equation~\ref{eq:sequential-batch}); filtering methods estimate the pose under Bayesian filtering or similar techniques (Equation~\ref{eq:sequential-markov}).
+We will also talk about this taxonomy as an underlying theme in the following two subsections.
+We present several representative works in Table~\ref{tab:sequential-global}.